These are a list of tools we find useful for fabricating the sheets of insulation.

 High torque low speed drills with auxiliary handles work best for drilling the foam.
 Corded drills may be necessary for larger projects.

 The graphite paint coating the hole saw can wear off after time.
 You can find a can of spray paint at your local farm and garden supply stores.

 Hot wire scoop

-Used to cut recesses for handles, inserts and embeds. comes in widths of 3 to 9 inches.
-For large recess you can scoop twice.
+Used to cut recesses for handles, inserts and embeds.
+They come in widths of 3 to 9 inches.
+For a large recess you can scoop twice.